Improving Constrained Language Generation via Self-Distilled Twisted Sequential Monte Carlo: Experiments

+where $\beta \geq 0$ controls the strength of the toxicity signal.
+For both $p_{\text{LM}}$ and $\phi$, we adopted publicly available pre-trained models (see \cref{app:models}).
+To evaluate whether the generated texts are both diverse and toxic, we employ two metrics: \emph{1) Toxicity} is defined as $p(\text{toxic} \mid s_{1:T})$, following our definition of the potential function. \emph{2) Similarity} is defined as the average pairwise cosine similarity of sentence embeddings obtained from Sentence Transformers~\citep{reimers2019sentence}.
+From early experiments with rejection sampling (see \cref{app:exact}), we observed that meaningful toxic story generation occurs when $\beta = 10.0$, a regime that effectively captures the sparse reward problem.
+Therefore, our main results are reported under the target distribution $\sigma$ with $\beta = 10.0$.

-\textbf{Main results.} \cref{fig:main} illustrates a Similarity–Toxicity scatter plot that summarizes the main results.
+\textbf{Results.} \cref{fig:main} illustrates a Similarity–Toxicity scatter plot.
 The upper-left region represents a favorable area where the model generates samples that are both diverse and toxic.
-We set the number of particles to \( K = 100 \) for the TSMC sampling procedure during training, and \( K = 50 \) during testing. \emph{Base} and \emph{Target} refer to the pre-trained model \( p_{\text{LM}} \) and the target distribution \( \sigma \), respectively.
-Samples generated by the proposed self-distilled TSMC approach progressively approach the \emph{Target} distribution across iterations, surpassing practical baselines that directly fine-tune the pre-trained \( p_{\text{LM}} \) using \( \phi \) to approximate \( \sigma \), such as \emph{DPO}~\citep{rafailov2023direct} and \emph{GRPO}~\citep{shao2024deepseekmath}.
+We employ \( K = 100 \) particles for the TSMC sampling procedure during training, and \( K = 50 \) during testing. \emph{Base} and \emph{Target} refer to the pre-trained model \( p_{\text{LM}} \) and the target distribution \( \sigma \), respectively.
+Samples generated by the proposed self-distilled TSMC approach progressively approach the \emph{Target} distribution across iterations, surpassing practical baselines that directly fine-tune the pre-trained \( p_{\text{LM}} \) using \( \phi \) to approximate \( \sigma \), such as \emph{Direct Preference Optimization~\citep[DPO;][]{rafailov2023direct}} and \emph{Group Relative Policy Optimization~\citep[GRPO;][]{shao2024deepseekmath}}.

-\textbf{Ablation of particle efficiency.} To further assess the quality of the learned twist, we measure the toxicity of TSMC samples while varying the number of particles $K \in \{20, 50, 100, 1000\}$. \cref{fig:num_particles} shows that as the generation index $m$ increases, the toxicity of the generated samples progressively approaches that of the \textit{Target} (indicated by the black dashed line).
-Our method yields competitive performance even with a small number of particles, using the refined base model and the corresponding learned twist function.
+\textbf{Ablation of particle efficiency.} To further assess the quality of the learned twist, we measure the toxicity of TSMC samples while varying the number of particles $K \in \{20, 50, 100, 1000\}$. \cref{fig:num_particles} shows that as the generation index $m$ increases, the toxicity progressively approaches that of the \textit{Target} (indicated by the black dashed line).
+Our approach yields competitive performance even with a small number of particles, using the refined base model and the corresponding learned twist function.
 These results demonstrate that our approach iteratively enhances particle efficiency by progressively aligning the base model with the target, enabling high-quality generation with fewer particles.

 \textbf{Evaluating twist-induced proposal.} Following \citet{zhao2024probabilistic}, we further compute the KL divergence $D_{\text{KL}}( \sigma(s_{1:T} | s_{0}) \,\|\, q(s_{1:T} | s_{0}) )$ between the target $\sigma(s_{1:T} | s_{0})$ and the twist-induced proposal over full sequences $q(s_{1:T} | s_{0}) = \prod_{t=1}^{T} q_{t}(s_{t} | s_{0:t-1})$.
 This divergence quantifies how well the proposal approximates the target, thereby serving as a measure of the quality of twist learning.
 As the base model is progressively refined ($p_{\text{LM}}^{(0)} \rightarrow p_{\text{LM}}^{(1)} \rightarrow p_{\text{LM}}^{(2)}$), the divergence steadily decreases across iterations ($7.971 \rightarrow 7.030 \rightarrow 7.016$), indicating that the learned proposal becomes increasingly aligned with the target distribution.